 Make a list of all the keywords and phrases you can think of for your site.
 You want this list to be as thorough and nuanced as possible, so include synonyms and variations wherever you can.
 Once you think your list is complete, add to it.
 Plug your keywords into Google and see how the search engine suggests you finish phrases.
 Additional suggestions can be found at the bottom of a results page.

 Now that your list is complete, search each term.
 Use Incognito Mode for this so the results aren’t skewed by your own search history.
 What competitors rank on the first page?
 Whose ads do you see?
-Remember, SEO is all about generating traffic, so blogs could be competing for those visitors, too.
-Most importantly, take note of your own rank and if your site shows up on the first or second page of results.
+Remember, SEO is all about generating traffic, so blogs could be competing for those visitors too.
+Most importantly, take note of your own rank and whether or not your site shows up on the first or second page of results.

 Step 2: Identify

 With all the information you have gathered, identify your best opportunities.
-Single words and short phrases are likely dominated by heavy-hitting, very large competitors, but that’s okay.
-Those longer, more specific phrases probably offer more opportunity for you to rank well anyway, and they have the added advantage of bringing in visitors who are looking for exactly what you provide.
-Take a closer look at those keywords where you rank on the second page of results, too.
+Single words and short phrases are likely dominated by heavy-hitting, very large competitors-but that’s okay.
+Those longer, more specific phrases probably offer more opportunity for you to rank well anyway.
+They also have the added advantage of bringing in visitors who are looking for exactly what you provide.
+Take a closer look at those keywords where you rank on the second page of results too.
 Getting onto the first page will absolutely drive more traffic your way.